 (a) The Department will develop a project priority list by ranking all eligible proposed projects using the criteria in Table 1 of this rule.
 Projects will be numerically ranked based on the sum of the points awarded each proposed project.
 A maximum of one hundred (100) points is available for a proposed project.

-(b) The Department will update the project priority list and the IUP every four months or upon receipt by the Department of five eligible applications, whichever timeframe is shorter.
+(b) The Department will update the project priority list and the IUP at least every four months or upon receipt by the Department of five eligible applications, whichever timeframe is shorter.
 If no eligible applications are received during a four month period, the project priority list will not be updated.

 TABLE 1